WHICH SOCIAL NETWORK?

 Knowing where to start with social media can be a daunting prospect for new & established business’.
 ‘Which network should I be on?’ & ‘How do I increase followers?’ are just some of the questions we get asked on a daily basis.
 So we’ve put together this little guide to give you an idea of where you should be focusing your efforts.

-Facebook is the most used network & hence it’s at the top of our list.
-It’s a brilliant way of growing your brand awareness and marketing your services, which can ultimately direct people to your website or business.
+Facebook is the most used network; a brilliant way of growing your brand awareness and marketing your services, which can ultimately direct people to your website or business.
 The key to remember is that Facebook is not just for advertising, it’s to engage and interact too.
 Your feed needs to be so visually interesting and varied that people WANT to follow you to keep up to date with the page.

 Instagram is definitely like marmite – users either love it or hate it.
 BUT if you have a business that can create stunning visual imagery then this network can work wonders.
 Consistency is key, hashtags are vital & engaging with other users will help boost your own following.
 Instagram is fast catching up with Facebook as a must use network.

 A visual network much like instagram.
 Definitely one for interior designers/photographers – essentially anyone with a wealth of imagery.